-- 8.1 Systems have been in place since RIPA came into force and include guidance notes on the Council's Intranet, periodic training for officers, and advice and oversight from Legal Services .
+- 8.1 Systems have been in place since RIPA came into force and include guidance notes on the Council's Intranet, periodic training for officers, and advice and oversight from Legal Services.
 One of the requirements of the regime is that a central record of authorisations be kept.
-This is kept and maintained securely by the Legal Services Manager. - 8.2 The Home Office has issued detailed Codes of Practice on compliance with RIPA s provisions together with standard authorisation forms.
+This is kept and maintained securely by the Legal Services Manager. - 8.2 The Home Office has issued detailed Codes of Practice on compliance with RIPA's provisions together with standard authorisation forms.
 RIPA requires that only a "Director, Head of Service or Service Manager or equivalent are lawfully entitled to authorise covert techniques.
-Currently this is limited to the Chief Executive, Corporate Director, Council Solicitor, Head of Planning and Housing, Health and Environment Manager and the Finance Manager.
+Currently this is limited to the Chief Executive, Council Solicitor, Specialist Service Lead and the Chief Finance Officer (s151).
 Further key guidance notes, distilled from the Home Office codes of practice, are available to the Authorising Officers. - 8.3 It is emphasised that the use of covert investigatory techniques should, in all cases, be the last resort and the only ground upon which an authorisation may be granted is for the purposes of preventing or detecting a criminal offence, which must be punishable by a maximum term of at least 6 months' imprisonment (with an exception relating to sale of alcohol and tobacco to children).
 In addition, as previously mentioned, local authority RIPA authorisations must be approved by the Magistrates' Court. - 8.4 Although RIPA covers a number of activities undertaken by investigatory bodies (e.g., phone tapping by the Security Services and Police) its principle use in respect of Local Authorities relates to:- - covert surveillance, and - covert human intelligence sources. - 8.5 Covert surveillance covers the monitoring, observing or listening to persons, their movements, conversations or other activities and communications in a way that is calculated to ensure that persons who are subject to surveillance are unaware.
 It may be conducted with or without the assistance of a surveillance device and includes the recording of any information obtained.
 RIPA is most relevant to the Council's activities in effecting enforcement procedures such as the investigation and prosecution of offences.
 This would not include the initial investigation of contraventions such as planning enforcement or noise investigations.
 The Council's use of the powers has been very limited in recent years.
-For example, the Council has not used authorisations under the Act in the last four years.
+For example, the Council has not used authorisations under the Act in the last seven years.

 - 8.6 Covert human intelligence sources relate to the use of a third party to gather information.
 For example, this could be an informer or someone used to undertake test purchases.
 This is not an activity that the Council engages in at all.
 The Council also needs the approval of a magistrate to carry out this activity. - 8.7 The only area in which the Council very occasionally involves itself where RIPA might be relevant is covert surveillance.
 It is necessary for the Council therefore to follow the legislation and the requirements of Government Codes of Practice.
 Most of the requirements of the Code are dealt with at an Officer level.
-However, Members are expected to approve a Policy on RIPA and to have some involvement in the monitoring of how the Council implements RIPA requirements. - 8.8 Members are asked to consider and the reaffirm the Council's RIPA policy and agree the new format as set out in Appendix 1 to this report.
+However, Members are expected to approve a Policy on RIPA and to have some involvement in the monitoring of how the Council implements RIPA requirements.